We are looking for great people to join our growing organization.

 A few thoughts on working in our school: We know that classroom educators, in particular, are often isolated and have very little time to collaborate, learn with colleagues, and innovate.
 At our micro school, we are building exactly the opposite experience.
 We strive to make collaboration integral to our work environment.
 Long-View educators are creators, innovators, and idea-generators, and are part of the team in taking Long-View to the next level.

-Job Opening: Math Teacher
+Job Opening: Science Teacher

 Job Opening: Literacy Teacher